Blues Point Tower

 Blues Point Tower is an apartment block in Sydney, Australia.
 Located in McMahons Point, close to North Sydney, the tower is 83 m tall with 144 apartments over 24 levels.
 The building is regarded by some critics as one of the ugliest buildings in Sydney.

 History

 Construction was completed in 1962, and it was Australia's tallest residential building until 1970.

-The architect was Harry Seidler and Associates, who had planned a high-density redevelopment for the entire suburb.
-Reacting to a 1957 suggestion that the area be zoned for industrial use, Seidler proposed that McMahons Point could instead house hundreds of apartments, all with harbour views.
-Although the industrial zoning was rejected, political support for Seidler's plan quickly faded, and Blues Point Tower was the only element of the plan to be built.